 Careers in our gardens

 We look after some of the most important and ground-breaking landscape parks and gardens in Britain.
 These contain the works of major garden designers in history, including William Kent, Lancelot ‘Capability’ Brown, Gertrude Jekyll and Sir Geoffrey Jellicoe.

-The placements are full time salaried positions and include garden visits, guided research and plant application training.
-Both one- and two-year courses offer practical skills training and the two-year course includes studying for the Royal Horticultural Society Diploma in Horticulture, Level 3.
+The two-year course offers practical skills training and includes studying for the Royal Horticultural Society Diploma in Horticulture, Level 3.

-During their placement the HBGTP trainee will benefit from a structured learning programme and be assigned a supervisor and a mentor to guide and support their practical training.
-The trainee will keep a technical diary and undertake research projects and weekly plant identification tests.
+During their placement, the HBGTP trainees benefit from a structured learning programme and are assigned a supervisor and a mentor to guide and support their practical training.
+Our trainees keep a technical diary and undertake research projects and weekly plant identification tests.